bogoli/-folio/_posts/2018-10-06-keynote-speaker-and-proposal-ideas.md

 * it's role in academia and/or industry
 * future possibilities

 If you have an idea, what are you waiting for?
-[Submit your proposal!](https://docs.google.com/forms/d/e/1FAIpQLSelrtWU2t7h64renxkisXePKAM8PqcAamDLD19Dh6hNZbTCTA/viewform)
+Submit your proposal (closed)